-Gusto’s Core plan gives you full payroll tax service in any state, as well as access to direct integrations with time tracking and accounting tools.
+Gusto’s Simple plan gives you full payroll tax service in a single state, as well as access to direct integrations with time tracking and accounting tools.
 This product is all that smaller remote teams will need.

-The Complete plan has a higher cost per employee than Simple, but it supports payroll automation for multi-state employers.
-Plus also include time tracking, paid time off management.
-You’ll get project and workforce costing along with customizable onboarding tools.
+The Plus plan has a higher cost per employee than Simple, but it supports payroll automation for multi-state employers.
+Plus also include time tracking, paid time off management, workforce costing, and customizable onboarding tools.

 Gusto customer support has a very good reputation, regardless of the plan you choose.
-However, the Concierge plan gives you access to certified HR professionals who can help your company navigate complex tax and benefit scenarios.
+However, the Premium plan gives you access to certified HR professionals who can help your company navigate complex tax and benefit scenarios.